Saturday, 22 September 2007

 However, last weeks demonstrations in Rangoon against oil price hikes, and their capture on film, may be part of a new organic trend developing within Burma.
 Shaky images of peaceful protestors being manhandled into waiting trucks by gangs of junta sponsored thugs suggest that internal dissenters against the regime are getting bolder in their attempts to bring their country’s plight to the world’s attention.
 Within hours they were beamed across the world on CNN and BBC.

+And this is better than seeing none at all.
 Why?
 Because harrowing pictures like these may prove to be the much needed catalyst necessary to bring about action by the international community.
 Already the footage has caused an upsurge of interest in Burma on networks across the world, and Jim Carrey of all people has just released a call for Aung San Suu Kyi to be released.

 Citizen journalism has arrived in Burma.
 And, while the risks to those who courageously capture the deplorable realities of life today in Burma are great, the potential rewards to the country as a whole are greater.
 Images today speak louder than words.
 Let’s hope in Burma’s case, the UN and its members are listening.